dklassic/Simple-Google-Distance-Matrix/readme.md

 Enter Origin and Destination then VUALA.
 Separate location with "|", note that destination is limited to 25 locations max due to implementation, however origin has no limitation.

 Eligible choice of location can be:
-*    Lat long separated with comma
+*    Lat long separated by comma
 *    Google map readable location name
 *    Address